Using social justice-oriented inquiry to promote systemic equity and social justice in domestic and global educational systems

 Major Area (9 semester hours)

-Students should consult with their academic advisor for course selection in one of the following areas: comparative and international education, history of education, sociology of education, or philosophy of education.
+M.A. students choose a specialization that will form the basis of their thesis.
+Students should consult with their academic advisor for course selection in one of the following four areas of specialization:

 Elective (6 semester hours)